-To causally identify the effects of radio on women's empowerment, I combine a wellestablished approach based on topographic variation between radio towers and listeners with a novel approach to deal with randomly displaced geolocated household survey data.
-The household survey data I use is the 2015-16 National Family and Health Survey (NFHS).
-It is part of the Demographic and Health Surveys, a repeated cross section conducted across most of the developing world and probably the most widely used survey in development economics.
-A major challenge when using this data is that coordinates of individuals' locations are randomly displaced (jittered) prior to being reported to researchers.
+To causally identify the effects of radio on women's empowerment, I combine a wellestablished approach that exploits topographic variation between radio towers and listeners with a novel method to address the random displacement of geolocated household survey data.
+I use household survey data from the 2015-16 National Family and Health Survey (NFHS).
+The NFHS is part of the Demographic and Health Surveys, a repeated cross section conducted across most of the developing world.
+A major challenge when using this data is that, to protect respondents' privacy, coordinates of individuals' locations are randomly displaced (jittered) prior to being reported to researchers.
 Specifically, in rural areas, half of all observations are jittered by more than 2.5km.
-This results in mismeasurement of radio coverage when using the reported location of households as is currently the standard approach in research.
-Instead of relying on the reported, jittered locations, I develop a novel estimation approach that draws on the publicly known jittering algorithm.
-I compute the probability density function of true survey locations given the reported location and combine it with the coverage areas of the community radio stations.
+This is substantial relative to the variation in coverage driven by topographic features, with the average coverage area having a radius of around 15-25km.
+Consequently, relying solely on jittered locations leads to a mismeasurement of radio coverage when using the reported jittered location of households, which is the standard approach in existing research.
+Instead of relying on the reported locations, I develop a novel estimation approach that draws on the publicly known jittering algorithm.
+Based on the algorithm and high-resolution population data, I compute the probability density function of true survey locations given the reported location and combine it with the coverage areas of the community radio stations.
 I show that my approach can identify the effect of radio coverage on individual attitudes and behavior.
+As such, it can rule out multiple threats to identification inherent to using the standard approach.
+Most importantly, I can resolve the attenuation bias through a mismeasurement in the treatment variable.
+Following the same approach, key control variables, such as distance to the radio tower, are corrected, ruling out bias originating from mismeasurement in these.

-I begin by examining whether individuals exogenously exposed to community radio are more likely to listen to radio.
-I find that households exposed to community radio are 4.9ppt (25%) and 7ppt (42%) more likely to have heard a family planning message or message on HIV/Aids on the radio relative to the average of the dependent variable.
-Hence, community radio stations increase exposure to messages typically produced by such radio stations.
-I also find a positive, but somewhat weaker, effect on overall radio consumption with stronger effects on women.
-Community radio stations thus reach an audience and, importantly, increase listeners' exposure to messages typically produced by such radio stations.
+I begin by examining whether individuals exogenously exposed to community radio are more likely to listen to radio broadcasts.
+I find that households exposed to community radio are 4.9ppt (25%) and 7ppt (42%) more likely to have heard a family planning message or message on HIV/Aids on the radio relative to the sample average.
+Hence, community radio stations increase exposure to messages they typically produce.
+I also find a positive, but somewhat weaker, effect on overall radio consumption.
+The effects are stronger for women, even though women generally listen to the radio less frequently than men (17% vs. 30%).
+Community radio stations thus reach an audience and, importantly, increase listeners' exposure to the type of messages they typically broadcast.
 I find no evidence for substitution away from other media, such as television, internet, or newspapers.